jimfingal/skynetheremin/README.md

 To run the broadcaster:

-    node app/client.js [target]
+    node app/client.js [target] [--debug]

 Ex:

-    node app/client.js http://skynetheremin.herokuapp.com/
+    node app/client.js http://skynetheremin.herokuapp.com/ --debug

 Press spacebar to start and stop broadcasting.

 ### Web Client

 The web client so far works well on Chrome and works (???) on Firefox and Safari.
+(Tested on Mavericks.)
 The main features are:

 * Accepts mouse dragging inputs from the user to create sound
 * Renders sound into a pleasant-looking visualization
 * Establishes a connection to the remote server to receive instructions from the broadcaster